Track 404 Pages in GA4: Why 39% Get Missed Silently

 87 sites probed across SaaS, ecommerce, news, government, EU publishers.
 May 2026. methodology

 34 of 87 sites had a 404 page whose server-rendered <title> did not contain "404" or "not found."
-The standard GTM trigger fires only when the title matches that string.
-On those 34 sites, it silently does nothing.
-The list isn't a parade of obscure indie blogs.
+The standard GTM trigger only fires when the title matches one of those strings.
+On those 34 sites it does nothing, and tells you nothing.
+This isn't a parade of obscure indie blogs.
 It's Slack ("There's been a glitch…"), Intercom (kept its homepage title), Netlify (kept its homepage title), Etsy ("Etsy - Your place to buy and sell..."), Reuters ("We can't find that page"), and The Atlantic ("The Atlantic").
-Six sites returned an empty <title> for the bad URL, which is even worse: there's nothing to match against.
+Six sites returned an empty <title> for the bad URL, which is worse still: there's nothing to match against at all.

-Put another way: if you implemented the most-recommended 404 tracking method on a site that aggregates traffic from these brands, you'd undercount your broken-link hits by roughly 4 in 10.
+Put it in plain terms.
+Set up the most-recommended 404 tracking method on a site that pulls traffic from brands like these, and you'd undercount your broken-link hits by roughly 4 in 10.
 You wouldn't know it.
 The dashboard would just look low.

-This is one of those findings where the data isn't surprising once you see it, but it's also not what the tutorials say.
-The tutorials assume every 404 page sets a title that contains the literal string "404."
+The data isn't surprising once you see it.
+It's just not what the tutorials say.
+The tutorials assume every 404 page sets a title with the literal string "404" in it.
 The web doesn't do that.

 The soft 404 problem

 The deeper failure isn't title formatting.
-It's HTTP status codes.
+It's the status code.
 A soft 404 is a page that tells the user "this content doesn't exist" while the server returns HTTP 200.
-Google's official definition is exactly that: "a URL that returns a page telling the user that the page does not exist and also a 200 (success) status code."
+Google's official definition says exactly that: "a URL that returns a page telling the user that the page does not exist and also a 200 (success) status code."

 WHAT THE USER SEES